NVIDIA/cccl/docs/cub/benchmarking.rst

 Comparing results of multiple tuning databases
 --------------------------------------------------------------------------------

-Similarly to comparing JSON files from NVBench, benchmark results captured in a tuning database can be compared as well:
+Benchmark results captured in a tuning database can be compared as well:

 .. code-block:: bash